-Athletico’s Women’s Health Program is dedicated to improving the pelvic health and quality of life for women of all ages.
+Athletico’s Women’s Health Program is dedicated to improving pelvic core health and quality of life for women of all ages.

-Urinary Incontinence affects 15-25 million Americans, greater than 30% of women ages 30-59, and 52% of girls ages 15-18.
-Specialized Women’s Health Physical Therapist’s can evaluate your symptoms of Urinary Incontinence and help develop the best plan of care and overall treatment.
-To learn more, take Athletico’s bladder quiz and meet with a Women’s Health Specialist.
+Urinary incontinence affects 15-25 million Americans (1 in 3 women), including more than 30 percent of women ages 30-59, and 52 percent of girls ages 15-18.
+Specialized women’s health physical therapists can evaluate symptoms of urinary incontinence and help develop the best plan of care and overall treatment.
+To learn more, take Athletico’s bladder quiz and meet with a women’s health specialist.

-Stress Incontinence: Leakage of urine with increased force through the pelvic floor.
-Common occurrences are leaking with coughing, sneezing, laughing, jumping, running, exercising, standing after sitting and lifting items.
-There is often weakness of the pelvic floor muscles, core and hips which can contribute to this leaking.
+- Stress Incontinence – Leakage of urine with increased force through the pelvic floor.
+Common occurrences include leaking with coughing, sneezing, laughing, jumping, running, exercising, standing after sitting and lifting items.
+There is often weakness and mobility deficits of the pelvic floor muscles, core and hips that can contribute to this leaking.

-- Increasing strength, stability and endurance of the core, transverse abdominals, hips muscles and pelvic floor
+- Increasing strength, stability and endurance of the pelvic core neuromuscular system (abdominals, pelvic floor muscles, hip and back muscles)

 - Increasing synergy and pattern of muscle firing between the pelvic floor and core

-- Use of the biofeedback for pelvic floor training and re education
+- Use of either external or internal biofeedback for pelvic floor training and re-education

-- Performing strengthening exercises in functional and dynamic positions
+- Performing strengthening exercises in functional and dynamic movement patterns

 - Improving posture/positions